matiasfha/draft-articles/advanced-typescript.md

 ### Exclude

-This type works opposite to **Extract** by excluding properties that are already present in two different types.
-It excludes from `T` all fields that are assignable to `U` .
+This type works opposite to **Extract** by excluding properties already present in two different types.
+It excludes from `Tall fields that are assignable to `U` .

 ```typescript
 interface UserBase {